Hyperactivity

 Cavities

 Bacteria in the mouth break down all carbohydrates – both starches and sugars.
 This normal process forms acids that can leach minerals from tooth enamel.
-Sticky snacks like raisins and other dried fruits, and starchy foods like bread sticks, cereals and potato chips, linger on teeth and prolong acid production even more than most candies.
+Sticky snacks like raisins and other dried fruits, and starchy foods like breadsticks, cereals, and potato chips, linger on teeth and prolong acid production even more than most candies.
 Infants and toddlers napping with a bottle of juice are also at increased risk of cavities.

 Dentists advise reducing between-meal snacks and limiting sweet or sticky foods to mealtimes.
 Regular brushing and flossing, using fluoride toothpaste and mouthwash, and regular dentist visits are the smart foundations for controlling cavities.